tlswg/tls-record-limit/draft-ietf-tls-record-limit.md

 the keys that are used to protect those records.
 This admits the possibility that the extension might not be negotiated when a connection is renegotiated or resumed.

+The record size limit can interact with the maximum transmission unit (MTU) in DTLS, but it is a separate and independent constraint on record size.
+In particular, it is not appropriate to use the record size limit in place of path MTU detection.
+The record size limit is a fixed property of an endpoint that is set during the handshake and fixed thereafter.
+In comparison, the MTU is determined by the network path and can change dynamically over time.

 ## Record Expansion Limits {#expansion}